-While most home cooks prefer the convenience of gas or charcoal, there’s a growing number of people who prefer to cook with wood as the primary fuel.
+While most home cooks prefer the convenience of gas or charcoal, there’s a growing number of people who prefer to grill with wood as the primary fuel.

-If you want to try cooking with wood over a fire pit or even a simple campfire, you’ll have to take a look at the pros and cons.
-Most importantly, you’ll need to know whether grilling with wood is bad for you.
+If you want to try grilling with wood over a fire pit or even a simple campfire, you’ll have to take a look at the pros and cons.
+Most importantly, you’ll need to know whether cooking with wood is bad for you.

-Are There Health Risks of Cooking with Wood?
+Are There Health Risks of Grilling with Wood?

 Cooking with wood isn’t inherently unhealthy, but there are some things to consider before you start.